surgicalcoder/StronglyTypedEmbeddedResources/README.md

 # StronglyTypedEmbeddedResources
 .net standard 2.0 generator for strongly named Embedded Resource names.

+## This project is now archived, my recommendation is to use [ThisAssembly](https://github.com/devlooped/ThisAssembly).

 ## How to use

 Add from Nuget - GoLive.Generator.StronglyTypedEmbeddedResources - then enjoy the EmbeddedResource.g.cs that gets generated in the root of the project.